-Mobile app monetization landscape has been arid for a long time in terms of additional revenue streams.
+The mobile app monetization landscape has been arid for a long time in terms of additional revenue streams.
 Due to the difficulty of implementation, in-app header-bidding fell behind desktop for a couple of years.
 Today, the massive transformation has finally hit mobile devices.
-In this regard, majority of publishers are puzzled with the question: which of the monetization mechanisms work best for mobile web in 2019: SDK integration, in-app header bidding wrappers or mobile app monetization trends related to IAP and interactive advertising.
+In this regard, the majority of publishers are puzzled with the question: which of the monetization mechanisms works best for mobile web in 2019: SDK integration, in-app header bidding wrappers or mobile app monetization trends related to IAP and interactive advertising.

 Mobile app monetization 2019: IAP and advertising